Debora Patta

-Debora Patta (born 1 September 1964) is a South African broadcast journalist and television producer investigative journalist.
-She was born in Southern Rhodesia (now Zimbabwe) and has origins from Calabria, Italy.
+Debora Patta (born 1 September 1964) is a South African investigative broadcast journalist and television producer, who currently serves as a foreign correspondent for CBS News in the United States (since 2013).
+She was previously the host of the long-running e.tv investigative and current affairs program 3rd Degree with Debora Patta.

-Patta is the Africa correspondent for the American news program The CBS Evening News.
-She has been with CBS since 2013, following her departure from the long running investigative and current affairs show, 3rd Degree with Debora Patta.

 Early life

 Patta was born in Southern Rhodesia (now Zimbabwe), where her Italian father had emigrated as a railway employee.
 Her father was from Rome, Italy and she lived there for a while when she was young.
 Her Italian family is originally from Praia a Mare in Calabria.
 She considers Italy her second home and travels there regularly.

 She moved to South Africa with her mother, a nurse and devout Catholic, and her sister in 1976 after her parents divorced.
 She attended Rustenburg School for Girls in the Rondebosch suburb of Cape Town, where she matriculated in 1981.

 Patta studied at the University of Cape Town where she obtained a Bachelor of Social Sciences in 1984.
 She briefly taught aerobics while at college.